Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Data and Methods

 We provide a description of several outcome measures for which results are presented in this paper:

-\begin{itemize} \item \emph{Glasgow Outcome Scale- Extended} The \textsf{GOSE} is an interview-based assessment of injury-related disability on a 1-8 point scale: 1-Dead, 2-Persistent Vegetative State, 3-Lower Severely Disabled, 4-Upper Severely Disabled, 5-Lower Moderately Disabled, 6-Upper Moderately Disabled, 7-Lower Good Recovery, and 8-Upper Good Recovery \cite{Wilson1998-hs, Teasdale1998-qp}. \item \emph{Neurological Assessment} The \textsf{Neuro} variable encodes how differently a subject is acting as compared to typical behavior on a 1-6 point scale: 1-Normal, 6-Very different. \item \emph{Return to work} An important measure is working status, \textsf{Return}.
-The categorical values for this measure are: Not returned, Sheltered, Partial, Full, N/A, and Unknown. \item \emph{Post Traumatic Stress Disorder Checklist-Civilian Version} The \textsf{PCL} variable is a 17 item scale with 5 points for item, resulting in a 17-85 point scale, with higher values indicating greater evidence of PTSD symptoms \cite{Weathers1991-jt}. \item \emph{Satisfaction With Life Scale} The \textsf{SWLS} variable is a score in the range of 5-35, with lower values indicating poor general life satisfaction and higher values indicating high satisfaction \cite{Diener1985-cu}. \item \emph{Rivermead Post-Concussion Symptoms Questionnaire} The \textsf{RPQ} variable is a 0-52 point scale measuring responses to 13 items, each on a 0-4 scale.
+\begin{itemize} \item \emph{Glasgow Outcome Scale-Extended} The \textsf{GOSE} is an interview-based assessment of injury-related disability on a 1-8 point scale: 1-Dead, 2-Persistent Vegetative State, 3-Lower Severely Disabled, 4-Upper Severely Disabled, 5-Lower Moderately Disabled, 6-Upper Moderately Disabled, 7-Lower Good Recovery, and 8-Upper Good Recovery \cite{Wilson1998-hs, Teasdale1998-qp}. \item \emph{Neurological Assessment} The \textsf{Neuro} variable encodes how differently a subject is acting as compared to typical behavior on a 1-6 point scale: 1-Normal, 6-Very different. \item \emph{Return to work} \textsf{Return} is an important measure is working status.
+The categorical values for this measure are: Not returned, Sheltered, Partial, Full, N/A, and Unknown. \item \emph{Post Traumatic Stress Disorder Checklist-Civilian Version} The \textsf{PCL} variable is a 17 item scale with a maximum of 5 points per item, resulting in a 17-85 point scale, with higher values indicating more severe PTSD symptoms \cite{Weathers1991-jt}. \item \emph{Satisfaction With Life Scale} The \textsf{SWLS} variable is a score in the range of 5-35, with lower values indicating poor general life satisfaction and higher values indicating high satisfaction \cite{Diener1985-cu}. \item \emph{Rivermead Post-Concussion Symptoms Questionnaire} The \textsf{RPQ} variable is a 0-52 point scale measuring responses to 13 items, each on a 0-4 scale.
 This test measures common TBI symptoms including headache, dizziness, cognitive difficulties, irritability, and depression which are often sequelae of relatively mild TBI, i.e. “concussion” \cite{King1995-uy}. \end{itemize}

 In addition, we describe several input variables that are presented in this paper: